 Michelle Garzon teachers Pre-Algebra, Algebra II, and Functions, Probability, and Statistics.
 Although her first two years at the University of Florida were primarily focused on engineering sciences, Michelle discovered her love for applied mathematics and graduated with a BA in Mathematics.
 Prior to joining Geneva in 2012, she interned with several engineering companies and taught in Seminole County Public Schools.

 Linda Gunter has been a part of the Geneva family since 2004 when she and her husband Glenn first enrolled their three daughters.
-After serving the school as a volunteer for many years, Linda began working part time as the receptionist at the early childhood campus in 2015.
-Linda loves working alongside all the wonderful staff at the early childhood campus—they truly have a heart for the students.
+After serving the school as a volunteer for many years, Linda began working part-time as a receptionist in 2015.
+Linda loves working alongside all the wonderful staff—they truly have a heart for the students.

-Linda married her husband Glenn in 1994 and they have three wonderful daughters: Emily ’15 (currently a student at the University of Florida), Grace ’17 (currently a student at the University of Central Florida), and Lilly ’20.
-They spend many hours supporting their girls in their athletic endeavors and enjoy spending time as a family, especially at the beach and in the mountains of North Carolina.
+Linda married her husband Glenn in 1994 and they have three wonderful daughters: Emily ’15, Grace ’17, and Lilly.
+They enjoy spending time as a family, especially at the beach and in the mountains of North Carolina.

 Debbie Halloran has been a kindergarten aide at Geneva since 2004.
 She fell in love with the school when her son entered kindergarten in 2003.